Paid Up Additions (PUA): Get the Best Policy Design With This Big Shift

 You may be more of a conceptual person, like me.
 For instance, I want to know the car is safe, reliable, and drives well.
 I don’t need to know anything about what happens under the hood as long as it serves me well.
 Same with a computer.
 I don’t want to know anything about circuit boards and coding.
 I just need to be able to use it to write, record, store photos and videos, and use the internet.

-Policy design is like the levers on a soundboard.
+Whole life insurance policy design is like the levers on a soundboard.
 It’s nuanced and technical, a dance between art and science.

 However, whatever your style, it helps to keep the main point in focus.
 More than understanding the mechanics and adjustments of how it works, you should pay close attention to the resulting performance.
 This is like turning your attention from the controls on the soundboard to the quality of the sound produced.
 The outcome is what matters.
 Your ultimate goal is to deliver a moving and transformative ambiance and experience for the person listening to the music.